Bharti Airtel raises $750 mn from investors based in Asia, Europe and US

 -

-Telecom operator Bharti Airtel on Wednesday said it has raised $ 750 million (about Rs 5,330 crore) from investors based in Asia, Europe and the US through a hybrid financial instrument.
+Bharti Airtel on Wednesday said it has raised $750 million (about Rs 5,330 crore) from investors based in Asia, Europe and the US through a hybrid financial instrument.

 Bharti Airtel's Treasury Head Ashish Sardana said in the backdrop of the current global economic environment, the strong response for its inaugural hybrid securities offering from high quality investors across Asia, Europe and the US underlines the future growth potential of its business.

-"The securities have been distributed to fund/asset managers, insurance companies etc," a banker closely involved in the transaction told PTI.
+"The securities have been distributed to fund/asset managers, insurance companies etc," a banker closely involved in the transaction said.

 Barclays Bank PLC, BNP Paribas, Citigroup Global Markets Limited, HSBC, JP Morgan Securities, Merrill Lynch (Singapore) Pte Ltd and Standard Chartered Bank acted as joint bookrunners for the offering.